UK independent auditors outsourced audit workIndependent Auditors LLP - outsourced audit work & chartered accountants based in Shrewsbury, Shropshire

 • Firms with at least three Responsible Individuals are required to appoint an Ethics partner whose responsibility is to ensure that the firm and engagement partners are complying with the relevant ethical standards.

-• Increased depth of audit work will be inevitable due to the more demanding nature of some of the ISA+s which place much more emphasis on identification of potential risks and implementation of specific audit testing to ensure that these risks are adequately considered.
+• Increased depth of audit work due to the more demanding nature of some of the ISAs has place much more emphasis on identification of potential risks and implementation of specific audit testing to ensure that these risks are adequately considered.
 This risk based approach is coupled by much more extensive guidance with regard to the identification and consideration of potential fraud and this subsequently results in an increased workload for the auditor.

 independent auditors outsourcing audit